-SGL is benefiting from a favorable assessment by the rating agency Standard & Poor's with regard to the Group's financial stability: A-1 in the short-term A in the long term (confirmed in December 2023).
+SGL is benefiting from a favorable assessment by the rating agency Standard & Poor's with regard to the Group's financial stability: A-1 in the short-term A in the long term.

 The SGL Group has not issued any hybrid securities or subordinated borrowings not eligible for prudential capital.